For full details of events that hold Jap Drag Series rounds please visit the relevant website.

 About theJap Drag Series

-A history lesson: The Jap Drag Series has evolved from the HKS Drag Series which ran for the first time in 2007.
-It was born from the Pro Shootout events that run at the JapShow events, and this in turn was born from an argument that started at the very first Japanese Performance show, way back in October 2003, where two big on-track rivals were running head-to-head to win the Run What Ya Brung competition.
+A history lesson: The Jap Drag Series has evolved from the first Jap Drag Series which ran in 2007, which was born from the Pro Shootout events that ran at the JapShow events.
+These in turn were born from an argument that started at the very first Japanese Performance show, way back in October 2003, where two big on-track rivals were running head-to-head to win the Run What Ya Brung competition.
 One ran fractionally quicker than the other, but detonated his engine, and it was clear this rivalry was no longer “Run What Ya Brung” but a serious competition between racers.

 The Jap Drag Series takes things to the level of true drag racing with Japanese Cars, and it’s no longer good enough to just turn up, run one decent time and go home with a trophy.
 Real drag racing is about being quick on the lights, having reliable power and consistent speed.
 Breaking down will not be an option, and dozing on the lights will see you lose.